-In the first article we have covered what is the Alteryx Engine and the new Alteryx Multi-threaded Processing (AMP).
-Now let’s go deeper into the main differences between the two.
+In the Alteryx AMP Engine article we covered the Alteryx Engine and the new Alteryx Multi-threaded Processing (AMP).
+Now let’s go deeper into the main differences between the 2.

 Data Processing Differences

-Several tools might output records in a different order than the original engine when running a workflow with the AMP engine.
-Some of those tools include the following:
+Several tools might output records in a different order than the original Engine when a workflow runs with the AMP engine.
+Some of those tools include...

 - Cross Tab